 2. Find a teacher you resonate with

-If, like me, you want to practice yoga for more than just physical benefits you’ll need to find a teacher that goes beyond the “yoga as exercise” mentality purveyed by most high-street gym chains.
+If, like me, you want to practice yoga for more than just physical benefits, you’ll need to find a teacher that goes beyond the “yoga as exercise” mentality purveyed by most high-street gym chains.
 It turned out to be super important for me to find a yoga teacher that resonated with me.

-There were also things that Francie did in her sessions that I hadn’t experienced in any other yoga classes and therefore didn’t realize I needed until I knew they existed and understood the difference they make.
+There were also things that Francie did in her sessions that I hadn’t experienced in any other yoga classes and therefore didn’t realize I needed them until I knew they existed and understood the difference they make.
 Here are a few:

 - A teacher who not only makes adjustments to help you get into the right postures but asks for permission at the start of class.
-I had another teacher who didn’t ask but was coming around moving people’s legs and heads and I just laid there worrying about what I’d say to stop him.
+I had another teacher who didn’t ask but was coming around, moving people’s legs and heads, and I just laid there worrying about what I’d say to stop him.
 I felt stupid for thinking like this, but in reality, it’s a genuine concern, and asking for permission made the experience one where I didn’t have to break my concentration or panic.